AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/is-utils/utilities/r-is-utils-validate.md

 ---
 # validate{#validate}

 Image validation utility.
-This command line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.
+This command-line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.

 All non-PTIFF image files must pass validate before the file is made available to Image Serving as a source image.
 PTIFF images should be validated after potentially unreliable copy operations.